 The second Robin was Jason Todd.
 His character was fleshed out after the miniseries Crisis on Infinite Earths simplified all of DC Comics.
 He was less intuitive and more careless, not to mention whiny.
 Bruce Wayne adopted him due to sympathy from his own situation and past.
 Todd was caught, comically, trying to steal the tires off the Batmobile.
 People reading the Batman comics were complaining and eventually DC left it up to the traders to vote Robin’s fate.
 In A Loss in the Family Joker allegedly kills Todd.
 However he makes a return as Red Hood in Batman Hush.
 This second Robin was apparently created to fulfill the missing gap of Batman’s sidekick after Dick Grayson became Nightwing.

 Yet another Robin character, Tim Drake appeared at the perfect time when the 1989 Batman movie brought an abnormally high amount of interest in both Batman and Robin.
-Drake had his own mini-series to promote interest and comic sales rose.
+Drake had his own mini-series to promote interest, and comic sales rose.
 Most of the costume was redesigned by Neal Adams, a has-been comic book artist that was once immensely popular in his craft and can be seen in Comic Book Confidential.
 Drake’s character also went back-to-basics as a detective like Batman.
 Later he would become the character Red Robin.

-A fourth Robin, Damien Wayne, is actually Batman’s son.
+A fifth Robin, Damien Wayne, is actually Batman’s son.
 Forcibly conceived with Talia Al Ghoul, Damien has been trained by both Talia and Batman.
-Since Damien was trained by The League of Assassins to be brutal and violent his father had to reverse his training to follow the rules of Batman and his methods.
+Since Damien was trained by The League of Assassins to be brutal and violent, his father had to reverse his training to follow the rules of Batman and his methods.
 This is by far the most interesting version of Robin, in my opinion, since he is truly the only one able to take up the mantle of Batman after Bruce Wayne’s inevitable death.
 He is also the only Robin skilled in fighting from both sides of the moral fence and understands criminal violence to its fullest.

 If you are a fan of Damian’s version of Robin you should read Son of Batman.
 It was written and illustrated by Andy Kubert who at the time ran the school that his father created called the Kubert School.
 There were other more minor versions of Robin throughout comic book history but they, in my opinion, are not worth mentioning and a technically complete list is probably not what you were expecting anyway.